shiv-newbie/Polaroid/README.md

 1. Clone the repository to your device
 2. Open your terminal.
 3. Type in the command ```python3 polaroid.py [your image path]```
-4. You get your own fancy polaroid picture!
+4. You get your own 2 fancy polaroid pictures downloaded in the directory!

 Results: